BlueCheese1086/smorgsabord/README.md

 ## Usage
 - Configure the column names in web/config_cols.py
-- Go to the data/ directory and put in your csv file with all the data.
-Name it raw.csv
+- Edit the datapath variable in routes.py to where the csv with the data is stored
-- Exit the data/ directory to the main directory
 - Enter `flask run`
 - Open the provided web address (http://127.0.0.1:5000) in a web browser
 - May need to zoom out or in